elliotmangini/blog-python-notetaker/README.md

     return timestamp
 ```

-There is also the comment_time value which I'm toggling between false and a string representing the time this was in the following function the user can input a comment and at the time of input we log the time in the audio, or if the user hits enter with no input (no comment) it will grab the current time in the audio and then use that when the next input is submitted containing the comment.
+There is also the `comment_time` variable which I'm toggling between false and a string representing the time.
+This way in the following function the user can input a comment-- and at the time of input we log the time in the audio that is currently playing, or if the user hits enter with no input (no comment) it will grab the current time in the audio and then use that when the next input is submitted containing the comment.
 This way if you have a comment that takes 30 seconds to type out you can still control the timestamp in the music that the comment corresponds to.
 Additionally if you forget to grab the time explicitly you still get to publish the comment and the script does its "best" to mark that comment with a relavent time.

+There are also a couple of inputs set up `r` for restarting the audio playing and `s` for skipping to the next audio file.

 So lastly here is the part of the script responsible for getting those user inputs and handling them appropriately: